ericoporto/fgmk/docs/Markdown/Specification/Specification.md

 - `audio` (folder) - contains audio files used by the game.

+    - `music` (folder) - this folder contains the music.
+A music file can be either .mp3, .ogg or .wav.
+You can add music files with the same name and different extensions to maximize browser compatibility.
+When downloading, the engine will prefer ogg first (if the browser supports it), then mp3 and later wav.

 - `descriptors` (folder) - contains all json files, and folders containing json files.